eclipse-glsp/glsp-client/packages/protocol/README.md

 # Eclipse GLSP - Protocol

 The generic client-server communication protocol for the [Graphical Language Server Platform (GLSP)](https://github.com/eclipse-glsp/glsp) and a json-rpc based default implementation.
+In addition, this package provides shared common code and utility libraries for GLSP components.

 This project is built with `yarn` and is available from npm via [@eclipse-glsp/protocol](https://www.npmjs.com/package/@eclipse-glsp/protocol).